 Official graduate transcripts and unofficial copies can be obtained in Mitchell 261 or by completing and submitting an official Transcript Request form.
 To request a copy of your official transcripts complete the online form and follow the guidelines outlined below.

-- The fee for official transcripts sent through the mail will be $12.
+- There is a $12 fee for official transcripts sent through the mail.

 To request an unofficial copy of your transcripts download the unofficial transcript request form (PDF) and mail it to the address listed on the form.
 You can also view your unofficial transcripts through PAWS by following the guidelines below.